-Inheritances aren’t classified as income and as result, aren’t taxed as such.
-Properties worth $11.8 million and above are taxable by the federal tax.
+Inheritances aren’t classified as income and, as a result, aren’t taxed as such.
+Properties worth $11.8 million and above are taxable by federal tax.
 A person’s assets won’t be taxable if valued under this amount.
 There is a state estate tax, capital gains, and state tax on inheritance.

 How much is the inheritance tax?

 Six US states levy taxes on any property, assets, and money that have been inherited.
 The rate and amount taxed, however, are contingent on your beneficiary class and inheritance size.